• Skip to primary navigation

 A pizza paddle is used to lift the Margherita pizza from the wooden board.

-Drizzle with olive oil and with the help of a pizza paddle, transfer to the pizza stone.
+Drizzle the pizza with olive oil and transfer it to the pizza stone with the help of a pizza paddle.

-Bake for about 10 minutes or until the bottom crust of the pizza is golden brown, the sauce and cheese is bubbly.
-My barbecue reaches a temperature of 800 °F. Please adjust the total time for your own barbecue.
+Bake for 10 minutes or until the pizza’s bottom crust is golden brown and the sauce and cheese are bubbly.
+My barbecue reaches a temperature of 800 °F. Please adjust the total time for your barbecue.

 A freshly baked cheese and tomato pizza.